rht-labs/tech-exercise/docs/1-the-manual-menace/4-extend-uj.md

 ### Add Nexus to our tool box
-> In this exercise we'll add Sonatype's Nexus repository manager to our tooling - this tool will be used to host our application binaries and helm charts!
+> In this exercise we'll add Sonatype's Nexus repository manager to our tooling - this tool will be used to host our application binaries and Helm charts!

 1. Update your `ubiquitous-journey/values-tooling.yaml` to include Nexus with some sensible defaults.
-In this example we're just pointing our ArgoCD config to a helm chart.
+In this example we're just pointing our ArgoCD config to a Helm chart.
 Add the following into the file under the `# Nexus` placeholder

     ```yaml
       # Nexus